 The Importance of Attendance

 This struggle becomes increasingly prevalent in the build-up to and during the critical exam season of GCSEs and A levels.
-Ryan should be in year 10.
-Ryan should now be sitting his first set of GCSE exams.
+Ryan never got to start in year 10.
+Ryan should have been sitting his first set of GCSE exams.
 Ryan has not attended school for any of year 10.
 He was diagnosed with lymphoma during the summer holiday break of 2016.

 - Be put back a year.